cellomaster2238/Projects/README.md

-I am completing this projects using Python.
+I am completing this list of projects using Python.

 Mega Project List
 ========